Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Virginia Tech Stats and Trends

-- Virginia Tech has two wins against the spread in seven games this year.
+- Virginia Tech has two wins against the spread in seven games this season.

-- This year, the Hokies have one against the spread win in two games as an underdog of 3.5 points or more.
+- The Hokies have been underdogs by 4 points or more two times this season and covered the spread once.

 - Virginia Tech's games this season have gone over the total in two out of seven opportunities (28.6%).

-- Virginia Tech is 1-2 against the spread and 1-2 overall when the team puts up more than 28.9 points.
+- Virginia Tech is 1-2 against the spread and 1-2 overall in games when it puts up more than 28.9 points.

-- The Hokies have turned the ball over seven times, two fewer times than the Yellow Jackets have forced turnovers (9).
+- This season the Hokies have seven turnovers, two fewer than the Yellow Jackets have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.